 2. Tosh Village

-Located at 20 kilometers from Kasol, Tosh is also a small village established at a height of 2,400 meters above the sea level, along the shores of river Tosh.
+Located at 20 km from Kasol, Tosh is also a small village established at a height of 2,400 meters above the sea level, along the shores of river Tosh.
 The culture followed at this village will definitely attract those travelers who have the soul of a hippie.
 The breathtaking views will simply make this place one of the highlights of your Kasol trip.

 3. Kheer Ganga

 Lying at the region where Parvati Valley ends, Kheer Ganga is the last village that is inhabited by people that you will come across as you trek your way through the Pin-Parvati Pass.
 The whole vista will simply steal your heart and you will end up wanting to stay a little longer.
 The lush greenery beneath the wide blue skies enveloped within the awe-inspiring mountains will be a treat to your eyes.
+The village stands as the base camp for Kheer Ganga trek and Pin Parvati trek.

 4. Tirthan Valley

-To reach this valley, you’ll have to drive from Kasol for 60 kilometers, which would be totally worth it.
+To reach valley, you’ll have to drive from Kasol for 60 km, which would be totally worth it.
 This valley is considered to be one of the secluded places located around Kasol and will definitely help you find the refuge that you have been looking for.
 A one-day trip to this valley is all it takes to make your travel experience more wonderful.

 Suggested Read: 8 Homestays In Kasol That Will Take You A Step Closer To Nature

 For those seeking spiritual enlightenment amidst the mountainous beauty, this is the ideal pilgrimage site.
 It is said that the Gurudwara here, Manikaran Sahib was visited by Guru Nanak one day, which is why it is considered to be most-honored and respect-worthy place near Kasol.
-As it is located at a distance of only 4.3 kilometers from the village of Kasol, adding it to your itinerary is a must.
+As it is located at a distance of only 4.3 km from the village of Kasol, adding it to your itinerary is a must.

 Suggested Read: 10 Treks Near Kasol: Tread The Best Of Himalayan Trails